Mailing

 java -cp .
 OpenFireDecryptPass becb0c67cfec25aa266ae077e18177c5c3308e2255db062e4f0b77c577e159a11a94016d57ac62d4e89b2856b0289b365f3069802e59d442 hGXiFzsKaAeYLjn

-is the path to where the file OpenFireDecryptPass.class
+. is the path to where the file OpenFireDecryptPass.class is located.

 The java program is successful in cracking the hash.